-4. Too much drooling
+4. Too Much Drooling

 A good way to spot tonsillitis in babies who haven’t yet started babbling is by noticing how much and how often they drool.
-Your baby’s refusal to swallow will lead to accumulation of excess saliva in the mouth, thus leading to excessive drooling – a classic sign of tonsillitis.
+Your baby’s refusal to swallow will lead to the accumulation of excess saliva in the mouth, thus leading to excessive drooling – a classic sign of tonsillitis.

-5. Tonsillitis rash
+5. Tonsillitis Rash

 Commonly referred to as Scarlet Fever, when Streptococcus Group A Bacteria invades the body, the infection forms red rashes on the neck, back, abdomen, and face.
-Small sores are found on the tongue which mimic a strawberry-like appearance and it may later resemble a dark-red colour accompanied by white patches.
+Small sores are found on the tongue which mimics a strawberry-like appearance and it may later resemble a dark-red colour accompanied by white patches.

 Repeated coughing due to excruciating pain in the throat is a sign of tonsillitis.